WTO makes final push for trade deals, with eyes on defiant India

 By Philip Blenkinsop and Emma Farge

-GENEVA, June 15 (Reuters) - World Trade Organization members entered a tense final day of negotiations on Wednesday, with no certainty they would find consensus on any change to global trade rules and India adamant it would not yield on food, fisheries and vaccines.
+GENEVA, June 15 (Reuters) - The World Trade Organization on Wednesday extended its negotiations by a dayamid growing doubts they would find consensus on any change to global trade rules and India adamant it would not yield on food, fisheries and vaccines.

-During its June 12-15 ministerial conference, its first major meeting in over four years, the 164-member body is seeking to agree on a response to the COVID-19 pandemic, a reduction of fishing subsidies, pledges on food security and the launch of an internal reform.
+During the WTO's ministerial conference this week, its first major meeting in over four years originally set to end on June 15, the 164-member body is seeking to agree on a response to the COVID-19 pandemic, a reduction of fishing subsidies, pledges on food security and the launch of an internal reform.

+"We think we are going towards a no-result ministerial," Pakistan's commerce minister Syed Naveed Qamar told Reuters on the sidelines of the meeting.

 WTO Director-General Ngozi Okonjo-Iweala told the more than 100 ministers present that time was running out and that they should "go the extra mile" to converge on the full range of issues.